-Another consistent assertion is that V6 offers "bundled" support for differentiated Quality of Service (QoS), whereas V4 does not.
+Another consistent assertion is that IPv6 offers "bundled" support for differentiated Quality of Service (QoS), whereas IPv4 does not.
 The justification for this claim often points to the 20-bit flow label in the IPv6 header as some kind of instant solution to QoS.
-This conveniently omits to note that the flow identification field in the V6 header still has no practical application in large scale network environments.
-Both IPv4 and IPv6 support an 8 bit traffic class field, which includes the same 6 bit field for differentiated service code points, and both protocols offer the same fields to an Integrated Services packet classifier.
-From this perspective QoS deployment issues are neither helped nor hindered by the use of IPv4 or IPv6.
-Here, again, it's a case of nothing has changed.
+This claim conveniently omits to note that the flow identification field in the IPv6 header still has no practical application in large-scale network environments.
+Both IPv4 and IPv6 support an 8-bit traffic class field, which includes the same 6-bit field for differentiated service code points, and both protocols offer the same fields to an Integrated Services packet classifier.
+From this perspective, QoS deployment issues are neither helped nor hindered by the use of IPv4 or IPv6.
+Here, again, it is a case of nothing has changed.

-Only IPv6 supports Auto-Configuration
+"Only IPv6 Supports Auto-Configuration"

-Only IPv6 offer plug and play auto-configuration is another common claim.
-Again this is an over-enthusiastic statement given the widespread use of the Dynamic Host Configuration Protocol (DHCP) in IPv4 networks these days.
-Both protocol environments support some level of "plug and play" auto-configuration capability and in this respect the situation is pretty much the same for both V4 and V6.
+Another common claim is that only IPv6 offers "plug-and-play" auto configuration.
+Again this is an overenthusiastic statement, given the widespread use of the Dynamic Host Configuration Protocol (DHCP) in IPv4 networks these days.
+Both protocol environments support some level of "plug-and-play" auto-configuration capability, and in this respect the situation is pretty much the same for both IPv4 and IPv6.

-IPv6 Solves Routing Scaling
+"IPv6 Solves Routing Scaling"

 It would be good if IPv6 included some novel approach that solved, or even mitigated to some extent, the routing scaling issues.
-Unfortunately, this is simply not the case, and the same techniques of address aggregation using provider hierarchies apply as much to IPv6 as IPv4.
-The complexity of routing is an expression of the product of the topology of the network, the policies used by routing entities and the dynamic behaviour of the network, and not the protocol being routed.
+Unfortunately, this is simply not the case, and the same techniques of address aggregation using provider hierarchies apply as much to IPv6 as they do to IPv4.
+The complexity of routing is an expression of the product of the topology of the network, the policies used by routing entities, and the dynamic behaviour of the network - not the protocol being routed.
 The larger address space does little to improve on capability to structure the address space in order to decrease the routing load.
-In this respect V6 does not make IP routing any easier, nor any more scaleable.
+In this respect IPv6 does not make IP routing any easier, nor any more scalable.

-IPv6 provides better support for Rapid Prefix Renumbering
+"IPv6 Provides Better Support for Rapid Prefix Renumbering"

-If provider-based addressing is to remain an aspect of the deployed IPv6 network, then one way to undertake provider switching for multi- homed end networks is to allow rapid renumbering of a network common prefix.
+If provider-based addressing is to remain an aspect of the deployed IPv6 network, then one way to undertake provider switching for multihomed end networks is to allow rapid renumbering of a network common prefix.
 Again, it has been claimed that IPv6 offers the capability to undertake rapid renumbering within a network to switch to a new common address prefix.
-Again V6 performs no differently from V4 in this regard.
-As long as "rapid" refers to a period of hours or days then, yes, IPv4 and IPv6 both support "rapid" local renumbering.
-For a shorter timeframe for "rapid", such as a few seconds or even a few milliseconds, this is not really the case.
+Again IPv6 performs no differently from IPv4 in this regard.
+As long as "rapid" refers to a period of hours or days, then yes, IPv4 and IPv6 both support "rapid" local renumbering.
+For a shorter time frame for "rapid," such as a few seconds or even a few milliseconds, this is not really the case.